 To the east of the Kakadu National Park hidden amidst colourful cliffs are the Jim Jim Falls (also called Barrkmalam).
-An awe-inspiring sight, they plunge from a height of 660 feet and are at their most spectacular in the wet season
+An awe-inspiring sight, these famous waterfalls plunge from a height of 660 feet and are at their most spectacular in the wet season.

 Also Read: The Best Things in Switzerland Are Free

-Declared the highest unbroken waterfall in England, these falls have the unique distinction of being completely underground.
-They are located in the Gaping Gill, a large630-foot deep natural cave in North Yorkshire.
-The water falls through the many underground chambers before disappearing into the floor and reemerging near Ingleborough Cave.
+Declared the highest waterfall (unbroken) in England, these falls have the unique distinction of being completely underground.
+They are located in the Gaping Gill, a large 630-foot deep natural cave in North Yorkshire.
+These famous waterfalls fall through the many underground chambers before disappearing into the floor and reemerging near Ingleborough Cave.
 These otherworldly falls can be accessed by a winch that drops down into the darkness of the cave.

 In Yellowstone National Park, the Yellowstone River leaves the Hayden Valley and creates two major waterfalls.
 The first is the Upper Yellowstone Falls, which are 109 feet high.
 Further downstream is the much larger (and more famous) Lower Yellowstone Falls.
 Around 308 feet high, gallons of water cascade from it into the deep the Grand Canyon of the Yellowstone below.

 Height: 94 m

 Best Time To Visit: Usually May through August

 So Which Of These Famous Waterfalls Is On Your Bucket List?